auclaij/arb-ing/README.md

 On the other hand, Bet99 might present odds of 1.68 and 2.30 for the same players, leading to an implied probability of 103%.
 In both scenarios, betting on both outcomes with the same bookmaker would lead to a loss, while selecting only one outcome would revert to gambling (remember the title of this section lol).

 ### Arbitrage = big brain:
 To illustrate the concept of arbitrage, let's revisit the previous example with Draft Kings and Bet99.
-Draft Kings offers odds of 1.80 for "Player A" and 2.15 for "Player B," while Bet99 provides odds of 1.68 and 2.30, respectively.
+Draft Kings offers odds of 1.80 for "Player A" and 2.15 for "Player B", while Bet99 provides odds of 1.68 and 2.30, respectively.
 Here's where arbitrage comes into play:
 - Place a bet on "Player A" to win with Draft Kings.
 - Simultaneously, bet on "Player B" to win with Bet99.
 - The implied probability, calculated as 1/1.80 + 1/2.30, amounts to 0.9903 (or 99%), indicating a profitable opportunity!